 We are proud to offer free tours for school groups visiting Hubbell Trading Post National Historic Site.
 To request a fee waiver for your school group, complete the Fee Waiver Application and submit it to the park.
 Please allow one month for processing.

-Free Entrance Days in the National Parks - 2016
+Free Entrance to your National Parks - 2016

-Americas's Best Idea - the national parks - is even better when it's free!
-Fee free days provide excellent opportunities to invite family and friends on a journey of a lifetime.
+America's Best Idea - National Parks - is even better when it's free!
+Free entrance dates provide an excellent opportunity to invite family and friends on a journey of a lifetime.
 Now is the time to start thinking about how you will make the most of these visits.
 Mark your calendar on these fee-free dates in 2016 and start celebrating your National Parks:

 January 18 - Martin Luther King Jr. Day